 Through a variety of outdoor games and activities, the school hopes to improve mental health.
 They will also challenge another school to participate so they can nominate them for a grant next year.

 Brooks Junior High School (Brooks, Alberta) The school will purchase jerseys and soccer equipment to launch a soccer team.
-Specifically the soccer club hopes to promote mental health in children from less prosperous families and many recent immigrant families so they can participate in the sport they love.
+Specifically the soccer club hopes to promote mental health in children from recent immigrant families, and others, so more children can participate in the sport they love.

 Maine Memorial Elementary School (Maine, New York)